ejeschke/ginga/doc/quickref.rst

 | C                    | Raise Contents tab                               |
 +----------------------+--------------------------------------------------+

-If there are one or more plugins active, additional mouse or keyboard bindings may be present.
+.. note:: If there are one or more plugins active, additional mouse
+	  or keyboard bindings may be present.
 In general, the left mouse button is used to select, pick or move, and the right mouse button is used to draw a shape for the operation.

 	  On the Mac, control + mouse button can also be used to draw or right click.
 You can also press and release the space bar to make the next drag operation a drawing operation.